-The research in my lab aims to engineer and generate novel bioinspired protein scaffolds that can self-assemble upon stimulation into desired well-ordered and stable multicomponent nanobiostructures, such as biomolecular cages and crystals.
+The research in my lab aims to generate by protein engineering novel bioinspired scaffolds that can self-assemble upon stimulation into desired well-ordered and stable multicomponent nano-biostructures.
 This process is strongly driven by specific technological needs.
-Engineering protein molecules that self-assemble into complex bioarchitectures is an innovative goal of nanobiotechnology.
-Applications can range from design of bioactive 3D nanobiomaterials to nanobiosensors, from bioelectronics to biomedicine.
+Applications can range from design of bioactive 3D nano-biomaterials to cascade biocatalysis in sustainable technology, from bioelectronics to biomolecular medicine.

-My research interests also focus on the relationships structure-function-interactions of innovative membrane protein targets, relevant for metabolic disorders and inflammation, and the discovery of privileged chemical structures as leads to novel drugs.
+Our research interests also focus on structure-function relationships and interactions of innovative membrane protein targets, relevant for metabolic and eating disorders, and the discovery of privileged chemical structures as leads to novel drugs.

 With this project we aim to generate novel bioinspired protein scaffolds that can self-assemble upon stimulation into desired well-ordered and stable multicomponent nanobiostructures for specific technological needs.